Skip to content

 32. Time-bound commitment to achieve 100% traceability to mill level?

-The company reports that it has already achieved 100% Traceability to Mills in 2019.
+The company reports that it has already achieved 100% Traceability to mills in 2019 and this has been maintained in 2023.

 • Y